stonek4/TLEN_5330/Assignment4/README.txt

-TLEN 5330-002: Assignment 2
+TLEN 5330-002: Assignment 4

-Contained in folder is one folder named "Server".
+Contained in folder are two folders name Client and Server.
 To run the server, navigate into the "Server" folder and run:

-  python server.py
+  python server.py [Server name] [Port]

 Upon starting, the server will display:

   Server started...

-The server directory is currently stored in Server/www/ where index.html is the default file.
-This can be changed in the server configuration file which is located at Server/ws.conf

-Other settings can be changed in ws.conf including the file types, keep alive time, port number and more (see configuration file)

-In order to test the server, use commands such as GET and POST, or access the server using the browser.
-By default the server will use the localhost ip address so you could type that and the port number into the browser in order to access the default page.

-Using the page that is currently in the www directory, you can also send post requests to the server by typing into the input box and pressing enter.

-The program can handle a few different types of errors by sending a generic error file to the client.
-Errors handled are:

-  400
-  404
-  500
-  501

-In general any unknown errors fall under 500 when processing commands.

-It is a known bug that if you remove html from the configuration file that the server will not be able to show errors to the client.
+To run the client, navigate into the "Client" folder and run:

+  python client.py

+Upon starting, the client will display:

+  Client started...

+If there is no directory already, the server will create a directory for itself by the name given in the command.

+The server supports 3 commands: GET, PUT, LIST

+The server configuration file contains settings such as keep alive time.

+The client configuration file contains settings for the number of servers and the redundancy.
+Both of these settings can be configured.
+The client configuration also specifies a username and password.

+The client can send any of the three commands mentioned above to the server.

+List will display the files contained on the server based on the user.
+If there are no files, nothing will be displayed.
+If there are partial files then incomplete will be displayed next to the file name.

+Get will retrieve the requested file from the server.
+If there are not enough parts, the file retrieve will fail.

+Put will distribute portions of a file to the servers based on the server and redundancy settings.
+Each file will be distributed based on its md5 hash.

-The server can be killed using CTRL-C.  Upon killing the server it will try to exit processes regardless of what the processes are doing.
+The server  and client can be killed using CTRL-C.  Upon killing the server it will try to exit processes regardless of what the processes are doing.

+Extra credit:
+The get command will only pull the portions of the file that it needs from the servers.
+It will not pull duplicate portions.

 The python version used to test this program is:

-  Python 2.7.12
+  Python 2.7.12+

 Do not delete the .pyc files within the subdirectories of this project.
 In the case that the project does not compile, you may try to recompile the project.

-Extra credit: POST commands work, but need a certain html class in order to work